manolitto/manolitto.github.com/index.md

 ---
 {% include JB/setup %}

-### Manfreds notes, statements, ideas and announcements
+### Manfreds notes, statements, whys and wherefores, ideas, news, announcements, this and that, ...

 Here's a list of posts so far: